 Military Credit

-Matriculated students seeking to use Veterans Affairs Educational benefits must submit official military transcripts (Joint Services Transcript or Community College of the Air Force) for evaluation.
+Matriculated students seeking to use Veterans Affairs Educational benefits must submit official military transcripts (Joint Services Transcript or Air University) for evaluation.

-Students may receive up to 30 credits, counted toward the 45 credits described in CWU 504-21, section (1).D, for completion of military educational experiences as recommended by the American Council on Education.
-Basic training and Military Occupational Specialty courses are excluded.
+Students may receive up to 45 credits for completion of military educational experiences as recommended by the American Council on Education.

 Military credit recommendations that are direct equivalents to CWU course offering may be articulated to that specific course with departmental approval.
 If direct course equivalents do not exist, elective credit will be awarded when possible.